barbazul/1kfa/mod_guide_player.md

 When your character gets attacked or falls victim to some other danger, you have choices about exactly how they are affected.
-They may dodge, and just lose Stamina, they may stand stubbornly against a blow, taking Harm to perhaps absorb the blow with their armour (or with their face), or they may be wounded by the attack.
+They may dodge, and just lose Stamina, they may stand stubbornly against a blow, perhaps absorbing it with their armour, or they may be wounded by it.

 The **first phase** is rolling dice to arrive at a number.
 This number is called the *attack power*.

-The **second phase** is deciding how to split that number among 3 categories, Stamina, Harm, or Wounds.
+The **second phase** is deciding whether to lose Stamina or take a Wound.

 The **third phase** is optional: absorbing some points using any relevant move cards and item cards.

-The **fourth phase** is losing Stamina points and receiving Exhaustion, Harm, and Wound tokens.
+The **fourth phase** is losing Stamina points and receiving Exhaustion and Wound tokens.

 Finally, the **fifth phase**: you interpret those results into the narrative.
 Did your character dive into the dirt?
 Did they take a punch